Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 New Bhaal-spawn power
 ------------------------------------------------------------------------
-Requires Main Component and BG1EE or EET
+Requires Main Component and BGEE or EET
 Use the "Sarevok died" movie as a dream sequence and award new bhaal-spawn power at the first rest

 ------------------------------------------------------------------------
 Sarevok's Equipment
 ------------------------------------------------------------------------
-Requires Main Component and BG1EE or EET
+Requires Main Component and BGEE or EET
 Give Sarevok his sword so we can better explain its movement between games
 Add Sarevok's custom armor and helm from Tantalus
 NOTE: the sword will be confiscated by the Flaming Fist so it can in turn be stolen from the Ducal Palace as per SoD, however the PC will be compensated for the loss by Duke Belt

 Option 1: Sarevok's equipment is equipped - this may make the final fight slightly more difficult
 Option 2: Sarevok's equipment is just in his inventory - final fight will not be affected
-Option 3: When Endless BG1 is installed, use how that mod handles Sarevok's equipment, otherwise use option 2
+Option 3: When Endless BGEE is installed, use how that mod handles Sarevok's equipment, otherwise use option 2

 ------------------------------------------------------------------------
 Add Clean Up Quests
 ------------------------------------------------------------------------
-Requires Main Component and BG1EE or EET
+Requires Main Component and BGEE or EET
 Add quests to bring in Sarevok's remaining supporters depending upon who hasn't already been dispatched
 The Korlasz dungeon quest will be offered whether or not this component is installed.
 Any and all clean-up quests, including Korlasz's Dungeon crawl if SoD is installed, can be skipped.
 To skip all of them without being asked about the next and the next, ad nauseum, just reply that you're not a bounty hunter and that Belt will need to hire someone else.